Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 ## Pure Signals Magic

-If you think about your declarative view template as an effect of the Signals used inside, the pieces fall in place.
+Once you **think about your declarative view template as an effect of the Signals used inside**, the pieces fall in place.
 It's – ironically – the essence of React's `UI = fn(state)`.
 Let's rephrase it as **`UI = effect(signal)`** and it's obvious.
 We could strip away all the comfort of UI frameworks and limit ourselves to Signals, building our reactive UI.